vinayamsnl/Vinay-Portfolio/README.md

 * Build a model to predict the chances of customer churn using their customers data along with transactions, notifications data containing notifications to customers and devices data that of their customers are using for transactions.

 ## Data
-* Users - Customers attributes
+* Users - customers attributes
-* Transactions - Transactions details
+* Transactions - transactions attributes
-* Notification - all the notifications sent to users and
+* Notification - details of notifications sent to users
-* Devices - Type of device a customer is using
+* Devices - device type details

 ####  1. Users
 * 'user_id'